dhanoosu/TkTerm/README.md

 - Ctrl-C to kill current running process
 - Unix-like tab completion on files and directories

+## Requirements
+The Tkinter GUI library is built into Python, so no additional components are needded.

+Requires Python version 3 and above.

 ## Usage
-Simple run the script with
+Simply run the script with
 ```shell
 $> python tkinterminal.py
 ```

+---

-## TODO
+## Integration (TODO)
-- To add colourings to terminal commands
-- To cycle between command history via Up and Down arrow keys